codebulb/LambdaOmega/README.md

 Visit [JitPack’s docs](https://jitpack.io/docs/) for more information.

 ## Getting started with Collections
-The heart of LambdaOmega are the wrapper classes `L` and `M` which wrap around vanilla Java Collection `List` or `Map`, respectively (decorator pattern) to provide a more concise and more enjoyable API to the underlying collection.
+The heart of LambdaOmega are the wrapper classes `L`, `S` and `M` which wrap around vanilla Java Collection `List`, `Set` or `Map`, respectively (decorator pattern) to provide a more concise and more enjoyable API to the underlying collection.
 You can wrap an L around everything which can be turned into a List: a List, a `Stream`, varargs:
 ```
 import static ch.codebulb.lambdaomega.L.*;